evolk208/internship-journal/src/pages/2018-06-19-ben-shaub-eeap/index.md

 ---
-title: Esri in One Hour: Ben Shaub on the EEAP
+title: "Esri in One Hour: Ben Shaub on the EEAP"
 date: "2018-06-19"
 ---
 # Esri in One Hour: Ben Shaub on the EEAP